Investiture of the Gods: Zhao Gongming

-After Zhao Gongming went to the battle, he beat Jiang Ziya to death with a whip.
+After Zhao Gongming went to the battle, he beat Jiang Ziya to heavy injury with a whip.
 His magic weapon Dinghaizhu also overwhelmed the 5 immortals but he was defeated by Xiao Sheng and Cao Bao, the wanderers of Wuyi Mountain.
 He went to Sanxian Island to borrow the 2 magic weapons, Golden Dragon Shears and Hunyuan Golden Bowl from his 3 sisters.
 Jiang Ziya was saved by Guangchengzi with an elixir and the wandering Taoist Lu Ya also came to help Jiang Ziya.
 Lu Ya shot Zhao Gongming to death with the 7 Arrows of the Nail Head and the 10 Heavenly Lords had to set up the formation again.
 Bai Tianjun set up the Fiery Array and those who entered the formation were burned by the Samadhi True Fire.
 After Lu Ya entered the formation, he killed Bai Tianjun with a gourd.
 Yao Tianjun set up the Soul-Falling Array and those who entered the formation were instantly shattered.
 After Chi Jingzi entered the formation, he used the Yin-Yang Mirror to kill Yao Tianjun.
 Wang Tianjun set up the Red Water Array and those who entered the formation would turn into blood water if they touched the red water in the formation.
 Daode Zhenjun rode a lotus into the formation and fanned Wang Tianjun into red ash with the 5 Fires and 7 Birds Fan, thus breaking the formation.
 Zhang Tianjun set up a red sand formation and those who entered the formation would be crushed to death by flying sand.
 King Wu of Zhou personally came out to break the formation and suffered the destined 100 days of suffering in the formation.
 The 3 fairies of Sanxian Island were entrusted by Shen Gongbao to leave the island to help Master Wen.
 They once captured Lu Ya but he successfully escaped.
 The 3 fairies set up the dangerous 9 Bends of the Yellow River Formation that trapped all the 12 Immortals of Kunlun.
-Jiang Ziya had to ask Yuanshi Tianzun and Taishang Laojun to break the formation.
+Jiang Ziya had to ask Yuanshi Tianzun and lao zi to break the formation.
 Afterwards, Nanji Xianweng entered the red sand formation and hit Zhang Tianjun in the back with a jade ruyi.
 After breaking the formation, he rescued King Wu.
 Master Wen saw that all 10 formations were broken so he had to defeat and go to Qishan but he was ambushed along the way and finally went to Juelong Ridge by mistake.
 He was burned to death by Yun Zhongzi with the Tongtian Divine Fire Pillar and died for his country.